-Nothing seems as it used to be for Bachelor and Master students in Fine Art presenting their graduation show during unusual times.
-Robert Brečević, lecturer at the Royal Institute of Art, shares his thoughts on the project, on display at Konstakademien, the Royal Academy of Art in Stockholm, from 29 August till 27 September 2020.
+Nothing seemed as it used to be for Bachelor and Master students in Fine Art, who presented their graduation show during unusual times.
+Robert Brečević, lecturer at the Royal Institute of Art, shares his thoughts on the project which was on display from 29 August till 27 September 2020.

 I envisage a lawn surrounded by a tall hedge.
 Peeking through the green leaves are round, white berries; snowberries, known colloquially in swedish as crackberries – since they pop so sonorously between thumb and forefinger when you squeeze them.
 A poetic redundancy arises when two transferred meanings lend names to the same round, inedible object.
 The soft grass tickles my toes as I scatter my stuff around, a bag of memories, for viewing.
 Among strawberry-scented erasers, office pens with company logos and other treasures is a yellow plastic lion.
 It fits nicely in the palm of a three-year-old, and I recall how my annoyed father snatches it from me.
 This is what happens when a child insists on holding a small, yellow, plastic lion in front of his face every time a father snaps the shutter after telling me to stand absolutely still and look into the camera.
 The purpose of family photography is, at the end of the day, to make the subject identifiable.
 The picture must be left as a piece of evidence for the family down in the old country.
 Anyway, this day I learned something new.
 About sightlines.
 And that objects turn out larger if they are closer to a viewing eye or camera lens.
 Your face can’t be seen, father bellows.